Microbubble: II. Immunotherapy

 In addition to permeating the blood brain barrier, ultrasound and microbubble therapy can alter the tumor environment and serve as an immunotherapeutic treatment.
 High-intensity focused ultrasound (HIFU) alone triggers an immune response, speculated to be through facilitating the release of tumor antigens for immune cell recognition, activating antigen-presenting cells and promoting their infiltration, combatting tumor immunosuppression, and promoting a Th1 cell response.
 Typically, HIFU is used for thermal ablation of tumors.
 Low-intensity focused ultrasound (LIFU) in combination with microbubbles has also shown to stimulate immunostimulatory effects, inhibiting tumor growth and increasing endogenous leukocyte infiltration.
 Furthermore, lowering the acoustic power required for HIFU yields a safer treatment for the patient, as well as diminished treatment time.
 Though the treatment itself shows potential, a combinatorial treatment is speculated to be required for a complete treatment.
 Ultrasound and microbubble treatment without additional drugs impeded the growth of small tumors but required a combinatorial drug treatment to affect medium-sized tumor growth.
 With their immune stimulating mechanism, ultrasound and microbubbles offer a unique ability to prime or enhance immunotherapies for more effective cancer treatment.

+Water and wastewater treatment

+Microbubbles have been investigated as an aeration technology for water and wastewater treatment, where their long residence time, high specific surface area, and capacity to generate reactive oxygen species can improve gas-transfer efficiency and contaminant removal compared with conventional diffused aeration.
+Reviews of microbubble and nanobubble aeration have reported improvements in dissolved oxygen levels and biological oxygen demand removal in activated sludge processes when these technologies are applied in place of conventional aeration.

+Aquaculture

+In aquaculture, microbubble aerators have been used to maintain elevated dissolved oxygen concentrations in fish and shrimp culture systems.
+Studies have reported improved fish growth performance, reduced stress, and altered microbial community composition in pond and recirculating aquaculture systems treated with microbubble or nanobubble aeration compared with conventional aeration.